MarcusHoltz/tor-hidden-service/README.md

 ## Want to know more?

-Want to know more about this script?
+Want to know more about the [1-up-tor-onion-address.sh](https://github.com/MarcusHoltz/tor-hidden-service/blob/main/1-up-tor-onion-address.sh) script?
 How about a breakdown of the script's logic!

 * * *

-### Take a look at the flow of the script
+### Take a look at the flow of the 1-up-tor-onion-address.sh script

 <details>